 • Self-esteem

 The benefits of hippotherapy vary depending on the needs and unique circumstances of each patient.
-However, one study showed that, of the children observed, more than half of them developed a greater forward reach and walked faster on irregular surfaces.
+However, one study showed that, of the children observed, more than half developed a greater forward reach and walked faster on irregular surfaces.
 Hippotherapy also improved hypertonia for many of these children, decreasing muscle stiffness and providing more ease of movement.

 Hyperbaric Oxygen Therapy